cudneys/tsp/README.md

   and more).
 Prints a command cheatsheet when you exec in.
 - **`kubectl-tsp` plugin** — deploys the pod, refuses to create a second one in a namespace, and lets you pick the pod image version.
-- **Release workflow** — a Git tag `vX.Y.Z` builds and publishes both the image and the plugin binaries at the same version.

 ---